 Japhet's kit is designed to operate without laboratory infrastructure.
 Unlike traditional tests that require a cold chain and electrical equipment, this test uses immunochromatography technology, similar to pregnancy tests.
 A stool sample from the child is applied to a test strip, and within minutes, lines appear indicating the presence of rotavirus.
-It requires no refrigeration or advanced training, allowing its use in rural clinics.
+It requires no refrigeration or personnel with advanced training, allowing its use in rural clinics.

 The luxury of having electricity for a diagnosis ⚡